pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 This project implements a webapp for the
 [Signal K Node server](https://github.com/SignalK/signalk-server-node).

-__signalk-tank-monitor__ constructs a simple bar-chart showing the levels of all tanks reported in Signal K.
+__signalk-tank-monitor__ implements a web-page presenting a simple bar-chart showing the levels of all tanks reported in Signal K.

+The appearance of the display can be configured and extended to include alarm and other notifications.

 !(screenshot.png)